Reforming live animal exports

 On 10 April 2018, the Minister for Agriculture and Water Resources announced an independent short, sharp review into the standards for sheep exported during the northern hemisphere summer.
 Dr McCarthy was appointed to undertake this review and provided his final report on 11 May 2018.

 The review of the Australian Standards for the Export of Livestock (ASEL) began in January 2018.
-The review is being undertaken by an independent Technical Advisory Committee.
+The review was undertaken by an independent Technical Advisory Committee.
 The ASEL standards ensure livestock are fit for export and help manage the risks to animal health and welfare during the voyage.

 Heat Stress Risk Assessment review